aoifeburckhardt/breweryDB-repo/readme.md

 - Random beer on load
 - Random beer button
 - Filter current beer list (Progressive)

+**Set up**

+To run this app make sure that npm is installed on your device(https://www.npmjs.com/get-npm)

+**Start the app**

+1. Navigate to the folder you want to place the app in.
+2. Run this command: git clone https://github.com/aoifeburckhardt/distilled-sch-aburckhardt.git
+3. Navigate to distilled-sch-aburckhardt
+4. Run the following commands one by one:
+- npm install
+- npm install -g gulp
+- gulp start

+The server will start and the browser with open automatically.

+**Technical Summary**

+- This app was built with AngularJS v1.6.4, Bootstrap v3.3.7.
+- Gulp is used as a task runner to:
+           1. Copy third party libraries to the asset folder
+           2. Serve the app through a proxy (using BrowserSync)
+- The app connects with BreweryDB API
+- The app is responsive.
+- The unit tests are perform with the Jasmine test framework, using Karma (test runner) and Grunt (task runner).

+**Unit tests**

+1. Run the following commands one by one:

+- npm install -g grunt
+- grunt karma:unit

 **If I had more time**